ron-chittaro/Security-Copilot/Plugins/Community Based Plugins/Opentext/Readme.md

 ## **Prerequisites**

-1. Log in to your OpenText Core Threat Detection and Response account.
+1. Sign in to your OpenText Core Threat Detection and Response account.
-2. Make a note of the <Product_URL> used to log into your account (e.g., https://tdr10.us.tdrservice.com/).
+2. Make a note of the <Product_URL> used to sign into your account.
 Save this URL for plugin configuration.
 3. Generate an API token from your account settings.
 Save the token securely for plugin configuration.

 ---